denouncein/gst-in-dsc-firefox/Readme.md

 `docker build -t denouncein/gst-in-dsc-firefox .`

-to run the image
+to run the image, create a temp directory called /tmp/gst and invoke the below command.  the emsigner stderr and stdout logs will be written to /tmp/gst so that they can be accessed from the host machine

-`docker run --net=host denouncein/gst-in-dsc-firefox firefox`
+`docker run --net=host -v /tmp/gst:/tmp/gst denouncein/gst-in-dsc-firefox`

 This should pop up a firefox browser with emsigner running in the container and exposed to host image on the same port so that the applet is visible on the host machine's system tray